SAP/openui5-docs/docs/OData_Operations_b54f789.md

 In the above example, the function import is bound to a form \(which has an ID that we need later\).
 The text field showing a property of the result is a child of this form.
 It has a relative binding to the property `"Description"`.

-If the function returns a primitive value or a collection, the binding for the result must be `"{value}"` as shown in the 2 examples below:
+If the function returns a primitive value or a collection, the binding for the result must be `"{value}"` as shown in the two examples below:

 **View:**